K4KarolE/31_I_aM_Db_Bee/README.md

 ## Movies DB sheet path
 - You are able to add the location of `movie database excel sheet`
 - Not mandatory, no error message, when the field left empty

+## ChromeDriver path
+# - UNDER CONSTRUCTION -
+- If the ChromeDriver is not in your system path: you are able to add the path

 # Tips and Tricks
 ## How to add a new "Look for native title" option